 Maybe you were told you may have poor egg or sperm quality.
 Or maybe you saw one of Conceive Health’s posts about it.
 But how do you know if your egg or sperm quality need help?
 The below factors may provide a hint…

-Do you ovulate LATE in your cycle, after day 16?
+Do you ovulate late in your cycle (after day 16)?

 WHY: Your body is probably trying really hard to get a follicle to mature, and it’s not responding.
-When we see ovulation around day 16 or more, the follicle is probably not a healthy one.
+When we see ovulation around day 16 or later, the follicle is probably not a healthy one.

 Does your estrogen barely rise from day 3 to day 9, or not very much?